Tshechu: Tshechu traditions

 Because tshechus depend on the availability of masked dancers, registered dancers are subject to fine if they refuse to perform during festivals.

 History of Tshechus

 Padmasambhava, the great scholar, visited Tibet and Bhutan in the 8th century and 9th century.
 He used to convert opponents of Buddhism by performing rites, reciting mantras and finally performing a dance of subjugation to conquer local spirits and gods.
 He visited Bhutan to aid the dying king Sindhu Raja.
 Padmasambhava performed a series of such dances in the Bumthang Valley to restore the health of the king.
 The grateful king helped spread Buddhism in Bhutan.
 Padmasambhava organized the first tshechu in Bumthang, where the eight manifestations of Padmasambhava were presented through eight forms of dances.
 These became the Cham dances depicting the glory of Padmasambhava.

+Although the tradition began as a monastic practice, the first full public celebration took place in 1690 CE at Tashichho Dzong in Thimphu.

 Schedule

 The dance schedule for each day of the four-day festival is set out and generally consists of the following dances.